14th Feb, 2020

 Data cleansing – What, why and how of it

-Now that we understand the criticality of good quality data and the repercussions of dirty data, let’s look into the concept of data cleansing.
+Now that we understand the importance of data collection criticality of good quality B2B database and the repercussions of dirty data, let’s look into the concept of data cleansing.
 Often also called as data scrubbing or appending, data cleansing is getting an accelerated traction these days owing to the enhanced focus on data regulations, customer information security protocols etc.

 Many a times data cleansing is confused with data screening, however, they differ from each other in a major manner.
 While data screening involves catching of any erroneous data during the input stage, data cleansing pertains to fixing the errors in the data which has already been captured.
 Data hygiene management is another term which is used by many data practitioners when they refer to data cleansing.